How Criminals Use Your Data to Bypass Digital Identity Verification

 At the same time, individuals voluntarily publish extensive contextual information on platforms like Facebook, LinkedIn and Instagram.
 Employment history, family connections, travel habits, lifestyle indicators, and high-resolution facial imagery are often publicly accessible.

-When breached datasets are combined with open-source intelligence (OSINT), the result is not scattered information it becomes a structured identity profile.
+When breached datasets are combined with open-source intelligence (OSINT), the result is not scattered information — it becomes a structured identity profile.
+This is the mosaic effect: individually harmless details that combine into a complete picture.
 Attackers no longer see fragments.
 They see a reconstructed individual.

 From Public Information to Full Identity Reconstruction